f5devcentral/access-labs/class1/module1/lab01.rst

       |image013|

       ..
-Information::  If you lose the pop-up check the system tray for the little red ball.
+Note::  If you lose the pop-up check the system tray for the little red ball.
 Right click and choose **restore**

 #.
 Click **Disconnect**